 Unlike acute stress which is short term and relatively easy to manage, episodic acute stress requires intervention that can include help from professional therapists.
 Treatment can last months or years.

-The first responder’s lifestyle – always being in the fast lane of life and the middle of the action – can be addicting.
+The first responders lifestyle, or anyone in a high-stress job or environment – always being in the fast lane of life and the middle of the action – can be addicting.
 It can became ingrained and habitual.
-The responder may see nothing wrong with their ‘pedal to the metal’ lifestyle.
+These people may see nothing wrong with their ‘pedal to the metal’ lifestyle.
 They may never be able to see the impact stress is having on them.
 If they do see it, they’re likely to blame it on one someone else or on external events.

 Pride and ego can also be a factor.
-A responder is used to being a care-giver, not a care-receiver and may be too proud to ask for help.
+A responder, for instance, is used to being a care-giver, not a care-receiver and may be too proud to ask for help.
 He or she may also simply concede that the stress of their job is just part of who they are and what they do and resign themselves that nothing can be done about it.

 Victims of episodic acute stress can be very resistant to admitting they have a problem and very resistant to changing anything in their lives to fix the problem.
 If their job-stress is compounded by (or maybe even exaggerated by) obesity, alcohol abuse, smoking, and/or a sedentary lifestyle, they may be very stubborn to change habits or seek help.

 Chronic stress is never thrilling and never exciting.
 It eats away at you every day, year after year and it can be tremendously destructive.
 Chronic stress occurs when a person is in a repetitively stressful environment can’t see any way out of their situation.
 They feel trapped – so hopeless and so helpless they’ll actually give up on trying to find a solution.